-The following graphs show a comparison in the funding ratio and amortization periods for the old funding policy ("Old Policy - Baseline Rolling Amortization") and the new funding policy ("New Policy - Fixed Contribution Rate -8.00%").
-In addition, for the new funding policy, we have included two alternative investment return scenarios to each of the graphs to show an optimistic view if the fund earns 1.50% above the assumed rate each year of the projection study and a pessimistic view if the fund earns 1.50% less than the assumed rate each year of the projection study.
+The following graphs show a comparison of the projected funding ratios and amortization periods for the baseline valuation and two alternative investment return scenarios to show an optimistic view if the fund earns 1.50% above the assumed rate each year of the projection study and a pessimistic view if the fund earns 1.50% less than the assumed rate each year of the projection study.
 As can be seen from the graphs, even under a pessimistic view of investment returns, the Plan remains solvent over the length of the projection period.

-In the first two graphs, the assumed long-term investment return for the projection period is 8.00%, the current assumption from the June 30, 2012 actuarial valuation.
-To provide the Board a full perspective of financial impact, we have included two other sets of projections that show the System's projected funding ratio and amortization periods if the long term investment return assumption is lowered to 7.75% or 7.50%.
-Finally two graphs are provided that compare the funded ratio and amortization periods under the three different investment return assumptions, 8.00%, 7.75% and 7.50%.
+In the first two graphs, the assumed long-term investment return for the projection period is 8.00%, the current assumption from the June 30, 2014 actuarial valuation.
+To provide the Board a full perspective of financial impact, we have included two other sets of projections that show the System's projected funding ratios and amortization periods if the long term investment return assumption is lowered to 7.75% or 7.50%.
+Finally two graphs are provided that compare the funded ratios and amortization periods under the three different investment return assumptions, 8.00%, 7.75% and 7.50%.